Kitchen & Bathroom Design Trends for 2020

 But Pantone is not alone in their prediction.
 Paint and coating manufacturer Sherwin-Williams has also announced that naval is their Color of the Year for 2020, describing it as a “rich navy that creates a calm and grounding environment infused with quiet confidence.”
 Naval is a shade of blue that reminds people of the ocean and the skies, much like cobalt.
 Cobalt is a brighter shade of blue than naval, and is frequently used in ceramics and glassware.
 Naval, cobalt, and royal are among the most popular shades of blue, particularly for home decor.

 The stage is set for blue to have a big 2020, and who are we to disagree?
 There is undeniably a blue trend in the coming year.
-One of the appeals of blue is the variety of shades, from softer shades for a clean and tranquil aesthetic to striking color of darker blues.
+One of the appeals of blue is the variety of shades, from softer shades for a clean and tranquil aesthetic to the striking color of darker blues.
 It is a versatile color that can be applied a number of different ways in your home decor.

 Choose More Colorful Cabinets and Appliances